 The Immortal Eight Jugglers.
 In reference to the all-absorbing topic of the day-the great Presidential swindle by the immortal eight political and judicial jugglersthere is, perhaps, nothing in the whole transaction, that has created more surprise, than that the Democratic lawyers in Congress, numbering as they do, some of the most eminent of the profession in the Union, should have permitted themselves to be hood-winked into the belief that Congress possessed the constitutional authority to create that hybrid political monstrosity called a Commission-the legitimate offspring of a genuine yankee trick.
 In regard to the unfortunate recipient of the fraudulent boon, without laying claim to the gift of prophecy, either by direct gift or inheritance, we nevertheless hazard the prediction that the sentence that will be awarded by an outraged community against the authors of this nefarious fraud, will hardly fail to attach to the recipients of its fruits, that is, a load of obliquy equal to, if not greater, than that which was borne to the grave by Benedict Arnold.

-Beer When the decision of the Electoral Commission upon the vote of Louisiana was formally announced to the Senate, Mr. Kernan offered the following as a substitute for the Republican resolution declaring "that the decision of the Commission stand as the judgment of the Senate, the objections made thereto to the contrary notwithstanding:"
+When the decision of the Electoral Commission upon the vote of Louisiana was formally announced to the Senate, Mr. Kernan offered the following as a substitute for the Republican resolution declaring "that the decision of the Commission stand as the judgment of the Senate, the objections made thereto to the contrary notwithstanding:"

-Ordered, That the votes purporting to be the electoral voies for President and Vice-President, and which were given by Wm.
-P. Kellogg, J. H. Burch, Peter Joseph, L. A. Sheldon, Morris Marks, A. B. Levisse, H. Brewster and Oscar Jeffrein, claiming to be electors for the State of Louisiana, be not counted, the decision of the commission to the contrary notwithstanding.
-Mr. Bayard, of Delaware, said, as a member of the electoral commission, he had given all that he could give of earnest study, patient la bor and devetion to secure a just execution of the law under which he had been appointed.- His labors and his efforts had been crowned by failure.
-Deep was his sorrow and poignant wa his disappointment.
-He mourned his failure for his country's sake, for it seemed to him not only did this decision of the eight members of the commission level in the dust all the essential sateguards thrown around the election of a chief magistrate, but it is announced to the peo-ple of this land that truth and justice, honesty and morality, were no longer the central basis of their political power.
+Ordered, That the votes purporting to be the electoral votes for President and Vice-President, and which were given by Wm.
+P. Keflogg, J. H. Burch, Peter Joseph, L. A. Sheldon, Morris Marks, A. B. Levisse, H. Brewster and Oscar Jeffroin, claiming to be electors for the State of Louisiana, be not counted, the decision of the commission to the contrary notwithstanding.

+Mr. Bayard, of Delaware, said, as a membe of the electoral commission, he had given all hat he could give of earnest study, patient labor and devetion to secure a just execution of the law under which he had been appointed. - His labors and his efforts had been crowned by failure.
+Deep was his sorrow and poignant was his disappointment.
+He mourned his failure for his country's sake, for it seemed to him not only did this decision of the eight members of their own self respect and the peace of the commission level in the dust all the essential safeguards thrown around the election of a chief magistrate, but it is announced to the peo-ple of this land that truth and justice, honesty But what shall we say of Judge Davis?
+If and morality, were no longer the central basis of their political power.

-Sherman's resolution was adopted by a strict sarry vote of H to 28.
+Sherman's resolution was adopted by a strict

-...
-BED, The following action of the Southern Democrats, aided by the true Northern Democrats iff Congacaspgives manneres meaning ement than any action yet taken by that body.
+The following action of the Southern Democrats, aided by the trac Northern Democrats if Congress of very more sent than any action yet taken by that body.
 It is practical and strikes just where it will be felt most by our political enemies.
-We sincerely hope those who have made the proposition will be sustained, and that the unscrupulous Republicans will be forced to do justice to the South;
+We sincerely hope those who have made the proposition will be sustaine I, and that the unscrupulous Republicans will be forced to do justice to the South:

-A proposition by Capt, Ellis, metaber of Congress from Louisiana, that appropriations be withheld until self-government to Louisiana and South Carolina was restored, was received with storm of approbation.
+A proposition by Capt, Ellis, member of Congress from Louisiana, that appropriations be withheld until self-government to Louisiana and South Carolina was restored, was received with storm of approbation.